NFiete/dire/quick.md

 # Dependencies

 You need to install dependencies yourself.
-Install gtk3, python, and sqlite.
+Install gtk3, python3, and sqlite3.
 This will be different depending on what operating system you are using.
 These are all fairly common so there is a decent chance you already have them installed.
+Additionally to run the setup script you will need wget and unzip.
+These are also fairly common.

 # Setup